 Planning applications

-There are some additional planning controls in conservation areas and trees are given protection.
-Supplementary Planning Guidance notes have been prepared for most of our conservation areas to assist residents and developers.
+There are some additional planning controls in conservation areas, including additional protection for trees.
+Guidance documents have been prepared for all of Bromley’s conservation areas to assist residents and developers.
 Find out more about making a planning application.

 Conservation areas, listed and locally listed building locations